r3dw0lfsec/www-chapter-chennai/tab_speakers.md

 ## Speakers
 <img src="assets/images/call_for_paper.png"/>

-Would you like to speak on the upcoming OWASP Coimbatore Webinar?
+Would you like to speak on the upcoming OWASP Chennai meetup?
 [Contact Us](mailto:owasp-chennai@owasp.org)

 **Email Format :**